DasLab/MAPseeker/README.md

 * **FinalAnalysis**
 * **PDB**

+There is an `example_output/` in each analysis directory if you want to see what model output looks like.

 Within each of **1_NoSizeSelect** and **2_SizeSelect**, there are four files:

 * **Read1** and **Read2** FASTQ files